 In 2001 Duncan built an underground cellar in which to store and mature wines in a cooler environment without the need for artificial refrigeration.

 In 2002 he built a tasting room cellar door, which is much more comfortable than the back of the old winery shed - although many of the long-time visitors miss the rustic surroundings.

-In 2006 the business name became "Harris Organic Wines" as we became certified organic with ACO as he wanted to highlight the organic wines and the organics industry.
+In 2006 the business name became "Harris Organic Wines" as we became certified organic as he wanted to highlight the organic wines and the organics industry.

 As of 2010 the first Australian certified organic brandy became available from Harris Organic Wines.

 In 2012 Harris Organic Wines launched its on-line wine shop, thanks to the help of his Organic Volunteer, Stuie from England.

 February 2013 the first malbec wine was produced.

 June 2015 the website was revamped into a responsive foundation theme as you see today, unfortunately without the help from Stuie.

 May 2016 Duncan celebrated 10 years of organic certification of his vineyard and winery, the oldest plot of certified land in Perth.